 Feature Description Unified management and monitoring with Cloudera Manager Cloudera Manager provides unified and centralized management and monitoring for CDH and Cloudera Search.
 Cloudera Manager simplifies deployment, configuration, and monitoring of your search services.
-Many existing search solutions lack management and monitoring capabilities and fail to provide deep insight into utilization, system health, trending, and other supportability aspects.
-Index storage in HDFS Cloudera Search is integrated with HDFS for robust, scalable, and self-healing index storage.
-Indexes created by Solr/Lucene are directly written in HDFS with the data, instead of to local disk, thereby providing fault tolerance and redundancy.
+Many existing search solutions lack management and monitoring capabilities and

+Feature Description fail to provide deep insight into utilization, system health, trending, and other supportability aspects.
+Index storage in HDFS Cloudera Search is integrated with HDFS for index storage.
+Indexes created by Solr/Lucene can be directly written in HDFS with the data, instead of to local disk, thereby providing fault tolerance and redundancy.
 Cloudera Search is optimized for fast read and write of indexes in HDFS while indexes are served and queried through standard Solr mechanisms.
-Because

-Feature Description data and indexes are co-located, data processing does not require transport or separately managed storage.
-Batch index creation through MapReduce To facilitate index creation for large data sets, Cloudera Search has built-in MapReduce jobs for indexing data stored in HDFS or HBase.
-As a result, the linear scalability of MapReduce is applied to the indexing pipeline, off-loadin Solr index serving resources.
+Because data and indexes are co-located, data processing does not require transport or separately managed storage.
+Batch index creation through MapReduce To facilitate index creation for large data sets, Cloudera Search has built-in MapReduce jobs for indexing data stored in HDFS.
+As a result, the linear scalability of MapReduce is applied to the indexing pipeline.
 Real-time and scalable indexing at data ingest Cloudera Search provides integration with Flume to support near real-time indexing.
 As new events pass through a Flume hierarchy and are written to HDFS, those events can be written directly to Cloudera Search indexers.
 In addition, Flume supports routing events, filtering, and annotation of data passed to CDH.
 These features work with Cloudera Search for improved index sharding, index separation, and document-level access control.
 Easy interaction and data exploration through Hue A Cloudera Search GUI is provided as a Hue plug-in, enabling users to interactively query data, view result files, and do faceted exploration.
 Hue can also schedule standing queries and explore index files.
 This GUI uses the Cloudera Search API, which is based on the standard Solr API.
-The drag-and-drop dashboard interface makes it easy for anyone to create a Search dashboard.
-Simplified data processing for Search workloads Cloudera Search can use Apache Tika for parsing and preparation of many of the standard file formats for indexing.
+Simplified data processing for Search workloads Cloudera Search relies on Apache Tika for parsing and preparation of many of the standard file formats for indexing.
 Additionally, Cloudera Search supports Avro, Hadoop Sequence, and Snappy file format mappings, as well as Log file formats, JSON, XML, and HTML.
-Cloudera Search also provides Morphlines, an easy-to-use, pre-built library of common data preprocessing functions.
-Morphlines simplifies data preparation for indexing over a variety of file formats.
-Users can easily implement Morphlines for Flume, Kafka, and HBase, or re-use the same Morphlines for other applications, such as MapReduce or Spark jobs.
-HBase search Cloudera Search integrates with HBase, enabling full-text search of HBase data without affecting HBase performance or duplicating data storage.
-A listener monitors the replication event stream from HBase RegionServers and captures each write or update-replicated event, enabling extraction and mapping (for example, using Morphlines).
-The event is then sent directly to Solr for indexing and storage in HDFS, using the same process as for other indexing workloads of Cloudera Search.
-The indexes can be served immediately, enabling free-text searching of HBase data.
+Cloudera Search also provides data preprocessing using Morphlines, which simplifies index configuration for these formats.
+Users can use the configuration for other applications, such as MapReduce jobs.
+HBase search Cloudera Search integrates with HBase, enabling full-text search of stored data without affecting HBase performance.
+A listener monitors the replication event stream and captures each write or update-replicated event, enabling extraction and mapping.
+The event is then sent directly to Solr indexers and written to indexes in HDFS, using the same process as for other indexing workloads of Cloudera Search.
+The indexes can be served immediately, enabling near real-time search of HBase data.